Juako03/riamoney-dashboard/README.md

 Regarding assumptions and trade-offs, the historical chart was implemented based on the assumption that users might be investors interested in visualizing currency fluctuations over the last month.
 Additionally, for the exchange rates table, the selection of the top 10 major world currencies was determined by evaluating market movements from various sources, assuming these are the most relevant for the user base.

+## Future Enhancements

+Given additional development time, the following features would significantly improve the application:

+**API Response Caching**: Implementing a caching layer using Vercel KV or Next.js revalidation strategies would dramatically reduce API calls to the Frankfurter service.
+Since exchange rates update only once daily from the European Central Bank, caching responses for 1-2 hours would improve load times by up to 90% while maintaining data accuracy.

+**Internationalization (i18n)**: Adding multi-language support would expand the application's accessibility.
+Implementing Next.js internationalized routing with language files for English, Spanish, and other major languages would allow users to interact with the interface in their preferred language, improving user experience for a global audience.

+**Variable Historical Timeframes**: Extending the historical chart to support multiple time ranges (7 days, 30 days, 60 days, 90 days, 1 year) would provide users with more flexibility in analyzing currency trends.
+This would require API modifications to handle dynamic date ranges and UI controls for timeframe selection.

 ## Setup Instructions

 1. Clone the repository to your local machine.